JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

 - Empty directories for `_build` (generated files), `_static` (custom site assets), and `_templates` (custom templates).

-*Note: If you are using an IDE such as PyCharm, mark the `_build` directory as ignored.
+*Note: If you are using an IDE such as PyCharm, mark the `_build` directory as ignored.*

+## Building (and Rebuilding)

-We are actually ready to build our site.
+We are ready to build our site.
 On macOS or Linux, run `make html` to generate the `html` "builder".
 (As `sphinx-quickstart` noted at the end, Sphinx supports different builders for different kinds of output.)

 Uh oh, our `.venv` was picked up as part of our site!
-Easy fix, and one that introduces the Sphinx configuration file.
+Easy fix, and one that introduces the [Sphinx configuration file](https://www.sphinx-doc.org/en/master/usage/configuration.html).
 Open `conf.py` and make a change to `exclude_patterns`, adding `.venv` at the end:

 ```python